husarion/rosbot_ros/MANIPULATOR.md

 ## Control

 After starting, the manipulator should be in the Home position after a few seconds.
 Now you can control ROSbot XL and OpenMANIPULATOR-X using a gamepad or RViz.

+> [!NOTE]
+> The instructions presented are for the Jazzy version.
+You can check the difference in versions by changing the branch in the [rosbot_ros/MANIPULATOR.MD](https://github.com/husarion/rosbot_ros/blob/jazzy/MANIPULATOR.md) repository.

 ### Gamepad